 Maternal risk factors

-- Folic acid deficiency [about 50% cases are attributed]
+- Folic acid deficiency [about 50% of cases are attributed]

-- Pregestational diabetes – increases risk of CNS malformation
+- Pregestational diabetes – increases the risk of CNS malformation

 - Maternal obesity